Decorative Meringue Miscellaneous Recipes

 Preheat oven to 225° F / 110° C.

-Sketch or trace a heart, circle, or other shape onto a sheet of parchment using a permanent marker, and place design-side down on a large baking tray.
-(Note: You’ll be able to see your design through the parchment!
-You want to avoid placing it design side-up, or you’ll risk getting marker on your meringue.)
-If using a silipat mat, sketch the design onto parchment and place it underneath the silipat.
-Set tray aside.
+Sketch or trace a heart, circle, or other shape onto a sheet of parchment using a permanent marker, and place market-side down on a large baking tray.
+(You can also sketch the design onto parchment and place it underneath a silicone mat.)
+Set aside.

 Prepare disposable piping bags with desired tips.
 If making the rainbow version shown here, you will need six piping bags.
 Set aside.